tylerjwoodfin/remindmail/README.md

 # usage

 - natural language, e.g. `remind me to take the trash out on thursday`
-- scheduling `remindmail pull` to automatically pull reminders from Google through crontab (see below)
-- scheduling `remindmail generate` to automatically send emails based on date match from `remind.md` (see below)
+- scheduling `remindmail generate` in something like crontab to automatically send emails based on date match from `remind.md` (see below)
+  - `remindmail generate force` will override the limitation that reminders can only be generated every 12 hours.

 # generate

 - `remind generate` generates reminders from `remind.md` (see below)

-# pull

-- `remind pull` generates reminders from Google (see above)

 # edit